A community synagogue for progressive Conservative Judaism, welcoming to all.

 - Shanah (year) is the mandated period of mourning for a deceased parent only.
 This period commences on the day of burial and continues for eleven Hebrew months.
 Kaddish must be recited daily during this period as mourners continue to refrain from public celebratory entertainment.

 - A monument may be erected at the grave at any time.
 There is no required formal ceremony pursuant to Jewish law.
 Nonetheless, it is a tradition in many families to conduct a ritual unveiling at which prayers and readings are recited and the unveiled monument is dedicated.
-More and more, this rite is performed by the family without clergy present.
-In such a case, the Rabbi will be pleased to provide all necessary ritual material to the family.
+This rite can be performed by the family without clergy present or clergy may be present.
 Customarily, this rite is performed some time after the conclusion of shloshim and before the first yahrtzeit.

 - Yahrtzeit (the anniversary of the death) is observed each year on the date of death as marked by the Hebrew calendar.
 Kaddish is recited.
 On the eve of the yahrtzeit, a special (24-hour burning) candle is kindled.
 Many Jews make a visit to the cemetery during this time.
 The synagogue office will send out a card in advance to remind of the approaching anniversary.